Displacement and Resettlement

 This interactive artmaker helps promote development through art.

 Feeling a sense of belonging takes time.
 Encouraging family togetherness, curiosity, and confidence can help.
-These resources offer ideas to boost your family’s sense of togetherness, curiosity, and confidence.
+These resources offer ideas to strengthen family connections.

 Belonging: A Place for You